 When it comes to personal injury cases, damages can be categorized into two types: compensatory damages and punitive damages.
+Whether the claim involves a car accident, premises liability, or questions like if a tenant’s dog bites someone is the landlord responsible.
 Compensatory damages are intended to make the injured party whole by covering actual losses, while punitive damages are meant to punish wrongful conduct and deter future misconduct.
 Each serves a different purpose, and they have different limitations.

 What Are Compensatory Damages?